About GAIT TRC

 The staff, volunteers, and program participants would like to thank GAIT’s Board of Directors and Advisory Council for their commitment and dedication to GAIT Therapeutic Riding Center.

-Their efforts to procure additional funding for GAIT TRC through donations, memberships, grants, and fundraisers have helped to keep program fees as low as possible.
+Their efforts to procure additional funding for GAIT through donations, memberships, grants, and fundraisers have helped to keep program fees as low as possible.
 Thanks to their tireless efforts, GAIT is able to provide low to no cost services for as many families in our community as possible.

 GAIT’s Board of Directors